 - High butterfat content of milk.

-- Prevalence of goats bred as pets instead of dairy animals.
+- Prevalence of goats bred as pets instead of as dairy animals.

 - Exceptional ability as an escape artist.